detekt/detekt/docs/pages/gettingstarted/groovydsl.md

 #### <a name="tasks">Available plugin tasks</a>

-The detekt Gradle plugin will generate `detekt` tasks for each of your source sets.
-For a basic project this will result in a `detektMain` task which will check all `main` sourcesets of the project.
-The `detektTest` task will run detekt on all `test` sourcesets of the project
+The detekt Gradle plugin will generate multiple tasks

-- `detekt[SourceSet]` - Runs a detekt analysis and complexity report on the given source set.
+- `detekt` - Runs a detekt analysis and complexity report on your source files.
 Configure the analysis inside the `detekt` closure.
-By default the standard rule set is used without output report or black- and whitelist checks.
+By default the standard rule set without any white- or blacklist is executed on sources files located in `src/main/java` and `src/main/kotlin`.
+Reports are automatically generated in xml and html format and can be found in `build/reports/detekt/detekt.[xml|html]` respectively.
+Please note that the `detekt` task is automatically run when executing `gradle check`.
 - `detektGenerateConfig` - Generates a default detekt configuration file into your project directory.
-- `detektBaseline` - Similar to `detekt[SourceSet]`, but creates a code smell baseline.
+- `detektBaseline` - Similar to `detekt`, but creates a code smell baseline.
 Further detekt runs will only feature new smells not in this list.
 - `detektIdeaFormat` - Uses a local `idea` installation to format your Kotlin (and other) code according to the specified `code-style.xml`.
 - `detektIdeaInspect` Uses a local `idea` installation to run inspections on your Kotlin (and other) code according to the specified `inspections.xml` profile.